 UCD Confucius Institute for Ireland (CII) and UCD Irish Institute for Chinese Studies (IICS) jointly hosted an open day for the Masters and Diploma in Teaching Chinese on April 29th, 2017.
-The Chinese Teachers Association of Ireland (CTAI) launched their inaugural issue of the Magazine in Chinese Teaching.
-The event was attended by more than 70 people including local Chinese teachers from Ireland, Chinese teachers from Hanban, students of the Diploma and MA in Teaching Chinese as well as CTAI members.
+The Irish Association of Chinese Teaching (IACT) launched their inaugural issue of the Magazine in Chinese Teaching.
+The event was attended by more than 70 people including local Chinese teachers from Ireland, Chinese teachers from Hanban, students of the Diploma and MA in Teaching Chinese as well as IACT members.

 A recent article in The Irish Times broke the news that the Department of Education & Skills had listed Chinese language as a Leaving Cert curriculum subject in its 10 years’ strategic plan.
 UCD CII and UCD IICS developed a plan for Chinese teachers’ training programmes as early as 2012.
 The two Institutes launched the Diploma in Chinese Teaching in 2014, with the support of Hanban and UCD.
 The purpose of the degree course is to train local Irish teachers and speed up the localisation of Chinese language and culture teaching in Ireland.
 There have been three enrolments since it started, with its first batch of students graduating at the end of 2017, receiving a MA in Chinese teaching.
 The open day and the launch of the Chinese teaching magazine were aimed at sharing the learning and teaching experience of the Chinese teachers and students and facilitating the inclusion of Chinese as a Leaving Cert curriculum subject.